 Now for some lengthier Kava Guru wisdom on the topic of combining alcohol and kava kava (Piper Methysticum):

-Many people enjoy drinking alcohol and kava at the same time because of the heightened effect of each and the quicker onset of their sought-after effects.
+Many people enjoy drinking alcohol and taking products like Kava Extract Powder at the same time because of the heightened effect of each and the quicker onset of their sought-after effects.
+Kava is a medication used to calm the body and help it relax, and alcohol can do this too.
 Of course, quantity is of key importance here – it would never be recommended that one drink either kava kava or alcohol in high quantities, either alone or in combination with each other.
 It would be no different than the recommendation not to combine anything else that is mind-altering or medicinal with each other, or specifically with alcohol.

 Additionally, some traditional ceremonial procedures involving kava kava actually include the ingestion of alcoholic beverages before or after the process.
 There has also been a recent development of “kava bars” in the Western world and some of these kava bars serve alcohol along with kava kava drinks.
 For example, some people enjoy sipping on kava kava beverages while taking a shot of alcohol at various points in between .
 Furthermore, ethanol is used in the process of commercial kava kava extraction at percentages upwards of 60% and Western herbal medicine traditionally uses 25% ethanol to 75% water as the solvent base for tinctures [6, p.674].
 However, just because many people choose to combine alcohol and kava kava does not mean that it is the wisest thing to do.

 True to my Guru nature, I would like to bring to your attention all relevant bits of knowledge I am privy to, and would like to tell you a bit about the evidence that suggests the combination of alcohol with kava kava could increase the risk of liver damage or toxicity.